-The current projections of significant surpluses for some owners after decommissioning is completed are based on a rate of return of 9.8% on equities, and no decrease in Trust balances.
+The projections of significant surpluses for some owners after decommissioning is completed are based on a rate of return of 9.8% on equities.
 Lower equity rates of return, as shown, rapidly reduce this surplus to zero.
-Lower than anticipated rates of return also reduces the funds available in the event of premature decommissioning, although this is dampened somewhat by the increased contribution requirements.
-During prior dockets, the parties and the Investment Consultant persuasively made the case that these returns were justified in view of the long-term performance of the market and the long-term investment horizon for the Trust.
+Lower than anticipated rates of return also reduces the funds available in the event of premature decommissioning.
+The parties and the Investment Consultant, however, have persuasively made the case during the last two dockets that these returns were justified in view of the long-term performance of the market and the long-term investment horizon for the Trust.
+However, the unprecedented events in 2008 require reexamination of our reliance on historic data when attempting to predict future performance of investments.
+Accordingly, we will examine the expected rate of return on equity investments in the NDFC Docket 2009-1.
+For the 2009 schedules of

-9 Due to the volatility of financial markets, consideration was given to calculating schedules of payments with both zero equity earnings and continued loss of Trust balances.
+6 Due to the volatility of financial markets, consideration was given to calculating schedules of payments with both zero equity earnings and continued loss of Trust balances.
 While that approach would reflect the negative earnings performance we have seen, the Committee believes additional speculation about when a financial recovery will occur is unnecessary at this time.